Caldwell10/Portfolio/blog/_posts/2025-03-03-zero-shot-learning.md

 ```
 The most relevant category here is finance.
 While humans can easily infer this, a machine learning model relies on probability scores to make a prediction.

-You could print the most relevant label, and thats how you can use zero shot learning to classify text data to predefined category labels
+You could print the most relevant label, and thats how you can use zero shot learning to classify text data to predefined category labels.

 ```python
 sorted_results = sorted(zip(result['labels'], result['scores']), key=lambda x: x[1], reverse=True)